RVSAT-I The first of the series to come.

 Payload Objective Microbiological growth analysis

-Orbit Type Polar LEO
+Orbit Type LEO

 Organization RV College of Engineering